 But – luckily – the 2013 EP Just One Day turned out to be a success.
 Because when Howl released, the record hit the charts in Switzerland and Germany in the Top Ten, and got to rank 39 in Austria.
 Pretty impressive, if you judge by the sheer volume of new music around at any given time.

 Mumford and Sons as an influence was already widely cited, and I’d have to agree to a point.
-But their brand of Folk Rock, Alt-Rock and – in a way – Alt-Country is, whilst not necessarily new, blows the latter out of the water; no contest there.
+But their brand of Folk Rock, Alt-Rock and – in a way – Alt-Country, whilst not necessarily new, blows the latter out of the water.
+No contest there.
 The record sails near to the straits Passenger was in before and – at times – it bears the hallmark of an early incarnation of Steve Earle in his alt-country robe.

-Now, whilst Mighty Oak‘s strong point saved a lot of their musical beacon, not all is shining light only in Howl country.
+Now, whilst Mighty Oak‘s strong point saved a lot of their musical bacon, not all is shining light only in Howl country.
 With all its goodness, the album has been flirting hard with the filler machine, and it shows.
-In other words, a severe culling of the track list down to the really good stuff would have made a killing.
+In other words, a severe culling of the tracklist down to the really good stuff would have made a killing.
 And turned this disk into a real guilty pleasure for an old metalhead like me.
-But as it stands, the track list is somewhat overladen with some stuff that should not have made it.
+But as it stands, the offering is somewhat overladen with some stuff that should not have made it.

 On the other hand, Howl opens up these faucets of folksy goodness like there is no tomorrow.
 This could well turn out to be a plot for tissue makers, as their more emotional fans might need those by the truckload.
 But joking apart, the record just goes off with Brother straight on a reflective journey of things in the past.
 This follows with other jewels like Seven Days, When I Dream, I See or – again – Just One Day.

 After about mid-point Howl loses some of this refreshing energy.
 And this is when well-tried song structures with sudden changes of tempi kick in, and act as life-savers for a number of tracks.